The Janus-24 Glass/Pottery Kiln

 - Since the Janus-24 is designed for porcelain, it also easily fire ceramics, china paint, decals, gold and, of course, glass.

 A deluxe kiln stand with locking casters is included at no extra charge.
 Enjoy the convenience of rolling the kiln out of the way when not in use.
+The stand is rock solid.
+It fits together with interlocking components that assemble with one size of bolt.
+(Ships unassembled.)

 Designed for production